 Sword Art Online Fatal Bullet

 Don´t go buying any title just because you want to scratch your shooter itch.
 I would recommend, as always, to at least read some reviews first to see if the controllers work as intended.
-If you want to see these same lists, but for the PlayStation 4, check out our article here.
+If you want to see this same list, but for the PlayStation 4, check out our article here.
+We also have a list of Switch games compatible with the Mario Kart Wheel.